Diane Finley: Political career

 Long involved in politics of the Conservative Party and its predecessors, Finley first ran for public office in the 2004 federal election in the riding of Haldimand—Norfolk.
 She defeated Bob Speller, a Liberal cabinet minister, by 1,645 votes.
 After being re-elected in the 2006 election, she was appointed to the cabinet as Minister of Human Resources and Skills Development.
 An Order in Council transferred authority for Social Development Canada to her as well, and accordingly, she served under the style Minister of Human Resources and Social Development.
 She was shuffled from the Human Resources and Skills Development Canada to the Citizenship and Immigration Canada portfolio on January 4, 2007.
 The following year, Finley allegedly received threats from sex industry officials in relation to her support of Bill C-17, which sought to allow immigration officers to deny temporary visas to prospective strippers if they were suspected to be sex trafficking victims.
 Tim Lambrinos of the Adult Entertainment Association of Canada (AEAC) said that "it's not plausible" that any of the AEAC strip clubs were responsible for the threats.

 Finley was re-elected in the 2008 election and resumed her former post as Minister of Human Resources and Skills Development.
 She was re-elected in the 2011 election with 50.9% of the vote in her riding.

 In March 2015, a parliamentary ethics report on an affair linked to disgraced prime ministerial aide Nigel Wright found that Finley had breached conflict of interest rules in her capacity as minister by diverting funding to a favoured project in Markham whose promoter had close ties to the Conservative Party.

 After winning her seat once more in the 2015 federal election, Finley announced that she would be running for the position of interim leader of the Conservative Party, after Stephen Harper's resignation from the post.
 She was passed over for interim leader and subsequently placed in Rona Ambrose's shadow cabinet.

 She was re-elected in the 2019 federal election.
 On August 23, 2020, she announced that she would not seek re-election in the 2021 federal election.
 She resigned from the House of Commons on May 11, 2021.
-Leslyn Lewis was the Conservative candidate elected to succeed Finley the 2021 federal election.
+Leslyn Lewis was the Conservative candidate elected to succeed Finley in the 2021 federal election.